requarks/docs-legacy/wiki/user-guide/markdown-syntax.md

 ## Strikethrough

-To make a text in italic, simply put double tildes `~~` before and after the desired text:
+To make a text in strikethrough, simply put double tildes `~~` before and after the desired text:

 `Something ~~not cool~~` :arrow_right: Something ~~not cool~~